Apostille Services for Latin America: Get Florida Documents Accepted Abroad

 The document is legitimate

-The issuing authority or notary is valid
+The issuing authority is valid

-The document can be trusted without further certification
+The document can be accepted internationally

-Without an apostille, documents are commonly rejected by Latin American governments and institutions.
+Without an apostille, documents are commonly rejected.

 Common Latin American Countries That Require Apostilles